 New Homeowners’ Energy Policy Act Impacts All Community Associations in Michigan

 The State of Michigan adopted Public Act 68 of 2024, known as the "Homeowners’ Energy Policy Act" (the “Act”).
-Although it was signed by the Governor on July 8, 2024, it is not yet in effect, and is scheduled to go into effect in early 2025.
-This Act impairs the...
+Its effective date is April 2, 2025.
+This Act impairs the ability of condominium and subdivision associations (referred to in this article as “community...

 Social Media Best Practices for Your Community